 What Are the Casein Protein Alternatives Before Bed?

 Casein protein can get quite expensive, so if you want to keep your muscles nourished while watching your budget, you may want to check out alternatives or cheap market alternatives.

 Plain cow’s milk or any other dairy-based product will work just fine.
 Drinking a tall glass of milk right before you go to bed will get you plenty of casein protein, though obviously not as much as a shake.

-If you are a vegan, then you clearly need to stay away of both casein and whey protein.
+If you are a vegan, then you clearly need to stay away from both casein and whey protein.
 But don’t worry there are a few options out there.
 First, you have the vegan protein powders, and then you have the plant-based products which are rich in protein such as soy, beans, or brown rice.